Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day 03 - Basic Concepts of Azure Cloud/README.md

 - It defines **who can do what** (RBAC inherited from the directory)
 - It defines **where charges roll up** (billing)
 - It enforces **quotas and limits**
+- A subscription is linked to exactly one tenant at a time.

-A subscription is linked to exactly **one directory** at a time, but you can transfer a subscription to a different directory if needed.
+- A subscription is linked to exactly one directory at a time.

----
+- Many subscriptions can belong to one tenant, but one subscription cannot belong to multiple tenants simultaneously.
+- We can move a subscription to a different tenant, but at any point in time it remains tied to exactly one.

+Why we might transfer:
+Company merger or acquisition
+Reorganizing your Azure environment
+Moving from a personal/test tenant to a corporate tenant

+What is preserved after transfer:
+All resources inside the subscription (VMs, storage, databases, etc.)
+The subscription ID

+What is lost or reset after transfer:

+All RBAC role assignments — must be manually reassigned Managed identities — system-assigned are deleted; user-assigned must be relinked Azure AD-integrated services may break temporarily and need reconfiguration

 ## What is a Resource Group?